User Security Authentication: A Complete Guide

 Getting this right means building a system that users can trust.
 It’s not just about adding a cool feature; it’s about creating a secure environment that respects user privacy from the ground up.
 Let’s walk through what you need to watch out for.

-Spoofing and Photo-Based Attacks
+Defending Against Spoofing and Liveness Attacks

 One of the most immediate threats to a facial recognition system is spoofing.
 This is when a bad actor tries to trick the system by presenting a fake biometric sample, like a photo or video of the authorized user.
 If you’re building a custom solution, it’s surprisingly easy to get this wrong.
 A basic system that just matches facial features can be fooled by a simple photo held up to a webcam.